Burnett Heads, Queensland: Education

-Burnett Heads State School is a government primary (Prep-6) school for boys and girls at Burnett Heads Road.
+Burnett Heads State School is a government primary (Prep-6) school for boys and girls at 52 Burnett Heads Road.
 In 2018, the school had an enrolment of 146 students with 11 teachers (9 full-time equivalent) and 13 non-teaching staff (8 full-time equivalent).

-There is no government secondary school in Burnett Heads.
+There are no government secondary schools in Burnett Heads.
 The nearest government secondary school is Kepnock State High School in Kepnock to the south-east.

 Facilities

 Burnett Heads Fire Station is at 15 Brewer Street.

 Burnett Heads SES Facility is at 13 Brewer Street beside the fire station.